defold/doc/docs/en/manuals/push.md

 * A GCM Sender ID.
 This is built into the application.
 * A Server API Key to enable sending notifications through Google's servers.

 The setup is quite straightforward.
-Start by heading over to http://developers.google.com, click on "Android" and then "Google Cloud Messaging".
+Start by heading over to http://developers.google.com, click on *Android* and then *Google Cloud Messaging*.

 ![Android getting started](images/push/push_android_get_started.png)

-A bit down the page there is a button saying "Get a configuration file".
+A bit down the page there is a button saying *Get a configuration file*.

 ![Android configuration file](images/push/push_android_configuration_file.png)